vlang/v/doc/docs.md

 Now you can either compile this like a normal V program and get an executable you can deploy and run
 anywhere:
-`v deploy.v && ./deploy`
+`v deploy.vsh && ./deploy`

-Or just run it more like a traditional bash script:
+Or just run it more like a traditional Bash script:
-`v run deploy.v`
+`v run deploy.vsh`

+On Unix-like platforms, the file can be run directly after making it executable using `chmod +x`:
+`./deploy.vsh`

 ## Appendix I: Keywords